Ergodic Theory Meets Polarization. I: An Ergodic Theory for Binary Operations: The residue of a stable partition

 \begin{myrem} If $\mathfrak{X}$ is $\mathcal{H}$-repeatable, then $\mathfrak{X}^l$ is an $\mathcal{H}$-sequence for every $l>0$.
 This is not necessarily true if $\mathfrak{X}$ is an $\mathcal{H}$-sequence which is not repeatable.

-Note also that if a sequence is $\mathcal{H}$-augmenting then it is also $\mathcal{H}$-repeatable by definition.
-Therefore, whenever we need to show that a sequence is $\mathcal{H}$-augmenting, we have to show first that it is $\mathcal{H}$-repeatable. \end{myrem}
+If a sequence is $\mathcal{H}$-augmenting then it is also $\mathcal{H}$-repeatable by definition.
+Therefore, whenever we need to show that a sequence is $\mathcal{H}$-augmenting, we have to show first that it is $\mathcal{H}$-repeatable.